mluppichini/Shoreline_QGIS_Plugin/README.md

-# Shoreline_QGIS_Plugin
+# Shoreline Identificator

-To use Shoreline Identification Plugin
- 1) Download the zipFile
- 2) Install the plugin using install plugin from ZIP (in QGIS: Plugins/Install Plugins/Install from ZIP)
+The plugin is on QGIS repository

 More details on the use of the plugin and the algorithm can be found in the following article: https://doi.org/10.3390/w12113110